LunaticNeko/tissdac/README.md

 Contract Number 18/2564, signed 28 June, 2564 B.E.

+## License

+MIT License.
+See LICENSE file for details.

 ## Disclaimer

 Kanazawa University does not have administrative oversight over this project and